 Co-Clinical PDX Models in the Design and Development of Clinical Trials

-Developing PDX models from patients enrolled and treated in a clinical trial represents a next-generation approach to optimizing oncology drug development by affording a more profound and timely understanding of tumor response to experimental agents while helping to advance clinical development plans.
+Developing co-clinical PDX models from patients enrolled and treated in a clinical trial represents a next-generation approach to optimizing oncology drug development by affording a more profound and timely understanding of tumor response to experimental agents while helping to advance clinical development plans.

-The Champions Oncology Clinical Operation Team is uniquely positioned to not only provide expert review and input to clinical trial protocols, consents and other ancillary documents but also able to provide the global infrastructure and extensive logistics necessary to acquire, collect and transport tissue from clinical trial patients for PDX development.
+The Champions Oncology Clinical Operation Team is uniquely positioned to not only provide expert review and input to clinical trial protocols, consents and other ancillary documents but also able to provide the global infrastructure and extensive logistics necessary to acquire, collect and transport tissue from clinical trial patients for co-clinical PDX model development.
 From documentation for IRB submission and site training to sample collection/ transportation and monthly reporting, Champions Oncology’s clinical operations capabilities and quality measures ensures the development and utilization of PDX from patients enrolling in clinical trials is seamless and effortless.

 Contact us to learn more about optimizing the oncology drug development process by working with Champions Oncology to incorporate co-clinical PDX model development in clinical trial protocols.